User Happiness

 An aggregate metric – available in RUM – that captures user happiness.

 The goal of making websites faster is to make users happier.
-Since user happiness can't be measured directly, various metrics are used as a proxy for measuring user happiness - start render, First CPU Idle, First Input Delay, etc. Unfortunately, it's often difficult to decide which of these metrics best correlates to user happiness for your site.
+Since user happiness can't be measured directly, various metrics are used as a proxy for measuring user happiness - Largest Contentful Paint, Cumulative Layout Shift, etc. Unfortunately, it's often difficult to decide which of these metrics best correlates to user happiness for your site.
 Further, when viewed in isolation these metrics might not reflect user happiness across your site.

 To address these issues, we developed the User Happiness metric.
 It's a combination of multiple performance metrics that are closely tied to delivering a joyous user experience.
 Combining these metrics into an aggregate metric makes User Happiness more applicable across a wider variety of websites and conditions.